biplabua/biplabua.github.io/_posts/2020-03-23-RNA-Seq-Analysis.markdown

 wget ftp://ftp.ensembl.org/pub/release-99/gtf/saccharomyces_cerevisiae/Saccharomyces_cerevisiae.R64-1-1.99.gtf.gz
 gunizp Saccharomyces_cerevisiae.R64-1-1.99.gtf.gz
 ```
+If you would like to perform a spliced alignment, you can provide a known spliced sites which hisat2 will use for alignment.
+You can make file with known splice site from gtf file using hisat2_extract_splice_sites.py scripts provided in hisat2 directory.
+Here I am using yeast gtf file, if you can use any gtf file you want.
 ```
 python ./scripts/hisat2-2.1.0/hisat2_extract_splice_sites.py ./annotation/Saccharomyces_cerevisiae.R64-1-1.99.gtf > ./annotation/splicesites.txt
 ```
+Below is the code for aligning read to the yeast genome.
+My reads are single end therefore I have one fastq file as input.
+If you have paired end data you need to modify this code.
+You can run the code below from rawdata directory.
+The output for this code will be bam file in bam_file directory.

 ```
 for fqfile in `ls *.fastq | sed 's/.fastq//g' | sort -u`